Skip to main content

 ⚠️ What to do if you notice suspicious payments

-If you see transactions you don't recognize:
+If you see transactions you don't recognize or did not authorize:

-1. Freeze your card immediately — Go to Card Settings → Freeze Card
+1. Freeze your card immediately — Go to Card Settings → Freeze Card to prevent new payments.

 Important notes